James Morrison’ incredible third album “The Awakening” has just been released on Island Records.

 2) an Australian jazz musician who plays numerous instruments; best known for his trumpet playing

 3) a notable south Sligo-style Irish fiddler.
-1. James Morrison (born James Morrison Catchpole in 1984) is a singer/songwriter from Rugby, Warwickshire, England.
+1. James Morrison (born James Morrison Catchpole on August 13, 1984) is a singer-songwriter from Rugby, Warwickshire, England.
 He says that his musical influences include Al Green, Otis Redding, Cat Stevens and The Kinks.

 Read more about James Morrison on Last.fm.